ashutoshmjain/gita/src/knower.md

-[^observer]: In string theory, we find a possible echo of fundamental observer though there is still total lack of scientific recognition.
+: In string theory, we find a possible echo of fundamental observer though there is still total lack of scientific recognition.
 I think most QM Practitioners miss the point that idea of "probability" (on which the entire field is based) has NO meaning without a measurement (observation).
 - The strings are basically of two types.
 Closed strings and open strings.
 Open strings may act like vibrations of Prakriti because they cling together to form Branes.
 Closed strings normally called gravitons (at spin 2 massless excitation) may be seen as Vedic Purusha.
 - Call it an accident or sweet coincidence that both Sāṃkhya and String Theory are (at the most granular level) based on timeless paradigm of two - Open and closed strings v/s Prakriti and Purusha.
 Must I say the later naming convention appears far more poetically refined!